oposs/tl-docker/README.md

 behavior is to suffer from complete amnesia after each restart.
 As such it requires some minimal configuration after startup to accept your logins.

-## Build

-For now we are just building a local docker to try things out ... run the `build.sh` script to get this done.
-Later the build process will not be neccessary as the docker image will be hosted on docker hub.

 ## Startup

 First you have to install docker.
 If you are running ubuntu, docker will be